 Is individualism an “American white value”?
-The fad of racializing everything, even long-standing virtues of individual merit is further eroding our already-fragile civic ties.
+The fad of racializing everything, even long-standing virtues of individual merit, is further eroding our already-fragile civic ties.

-Christianity should reject this structuralism because it fosters dependency, resentment and existential impotence.
+Christianity should reject this structuralism because it fosters dependency, resentment, and existential impotence.
 A constructive Christian conversation stresses humanity and dignity through creation in the image of God, not race.
 Our ethnic composition – a blessing from God – augments human dignity but isn’t conditional upon it.

-Blacks and whites as equal collaborators working toward biblical justice exemplifies the coming Kingdom.
+Blacks and whites as equal collaborators working toward biblical justice exemplify the coming Kingdom.
 There’s no disproportionate responsibility placed on whites to labor toward justice while blacks wait helplessly but expectantly.
 Christian values of “equality” reject determinism, helplessness, and stigmatization.
 In Christian conversations, blacks and whites engage in mutuality.
 Both are to live out redemptive truth.

-If God is merciful and forgives all manner of sins, there is a moral and religious obligation to extend to neighbors the same act of mercy.
-Taking the first painful, humble step of forgiving past grievances, admitting pain and anger, is to live in the freedom from hatred that defines renewed life in Christ.
-Rejecting grievance, and forgiving white Christians, approaching God’s altar together, in mutual edification, is to recapture a black anthropology rooted in the dignity and equality of all God’s image bearers.
+If God is merciful and forgives all sins, there is a moral and religious obligation to extend to neighbors the same act of mercy.
+Taking the first painful, humble step of forgiving past grievances, admitting pain and anger, is to live in the freedom from the hatred that defines renewed life in Christ.
+Rejecting grievance, and forgiving white Christians, approaching God’s altar together, in mutual edification, is to recapture black anthropology rooted in the dignity and equality of all God’s image bearers.